pchudzik/blog.pchudzik.com/content/post/2016/test-methods-coupling.md

 Another solution is to use mocks.
-If you do not care about complexity of test helper objects setup, and you are not really interested in the way additional objects works, and your test subject is just holder of those additional entities then mocks are fine.
+If you do not care about complexity of test helper objects setup, and you are not really interested in the way additional objects works, and your test subject is just the holder of those additional entities then mocks are fine.

 Without tightly coupled tests refactoring is easy because you are just working one case at the time.
 Bug fixing is easy - all you need is to understand the bug, you don’t need to understand test setup.
-Tests are easy to read and understand, each test case is independent unit and you can focus on small part of the system.
+Tests are easy to read and understand, each test case is an independent unit and you can focus on a small part of the system.
 Because test case is not bloated with additional stuff not related to this particular test it is usually very condensed and contains only what is necessary to make sure code works.